mk270/whitakers-words/dictionary.md

 discriminate between identical forms, but if there is only one possible match to an input word, it will be displayed no matter its era or rarity.
-The user can choose to display age and frequency warnings associated with stems and meanings, but the present default is not to, although inflectios are so identified by default.
+The user can choose to display age and frequency warnings associated with stems and meanings, but the present default is not to, although inflections are so identified by default.

 So far these codes have not been of much use, especially since the only